Rei-SwitchBot/faq/en-us/Plug & Plug Mini.md

 6. If the Plug Mini is fine connecting to a Personal Hotspot, then the problem may be in the settings of your Wi-Fi router.

-If it doesn't work, please submit a feedback ticket about the connection issue.

-Go to SwitchBot app > Tap Profile > Tap Feedback > Select the product (which you need support for) > describe the issue in detail (with media if needed) as follows:
+If it doesn't work, please describe the issue in detail (with media if needed) as follows:

 Router brand and model: